Places to stay in Telegraph Creek, British Columbia

 We currently have 2 accommodations in and around Telegraph Creek with other regional listings available for Motels, Inns, Campsites, Hotels and other properties.
 You can filter listings by the available types:

 Wondering where to stay?
-Accommodations in the community are primarily limited to Campgrounds and RV parks, though there are a few nearby Bed and Breakfasts.
-If you are travelling in the area, Telegraph Creek is located close to Lovell Creek, Buck Riffle, Kitsu Creek, Boomerang Creek and Brewery Creek.
+Lodging options in the community are mainly limited to Bed and Breakfast type accommodations, though there are a few nearby campgrounds and RV parks.
+If you are travelling in the area, Telegraph Creek is located close to Pritchard Creek, Grand Canyon of the Stikine, Nine Mile Creek, Réserve indienne Stikine River 7 and Barrington River.

 Other local Telegraph Creek information.